-Sec.
-28. (a) G.S.
-150B-21.2(a)(1) shall not apply to proposed rules adopted by the State Board of Education if the proposed rules are directly related to the implementation of this act.

-(b) Notwithstanding G.S.
+- Sec.
+30. (a) G.S.
+150B-21.2(a)(1) shall not apply to proposed rules adopted by the State Board of Education if the proposed rules are directly related to the implementation of this act. - (b) Notwithstanding G.S.
 150B-21.3(b), a permanent rule that is adopted by the State Board of Education, is approved by the Rules Review Commission, and is directly related to the implementation of this act, shall become effective five business days after the Commission delivers the rule to the Codifier of Rules, unless the rule specifies a later effective date.
 If the State Board of Education specifies a later effective date, the rule becomes effective upon that date.
-A permanent rule that is adopted by the State Board of Education that is directly related to the implementation of this act, but is not approved by the Rules Review Commission, shall not become effective.

-(c) G.S.
-150B-21.4(b1) shall not apply to permanent rules the State Board of Education proposes to adopt if those rules are directly related to the implementation of this act.

-(d) The State Board of Education shall determine whether a proposed rule is directly related to this act based upon a finding that there is a rational relationship between the proposed rule and specific provisions of this act.
+A permanent rule that is adopted by the State Board of Education that is directly related to the implementation of this act, but is not approved by the Rules Review Commission, shall not become effective. - (c) G.S.
+150B-21.4(b1) shall not apply to permanent rules the State Board of Education proposes to adopt if those rules are directly related to the implementation of this act. - (d) The State Board of Education shall determine whether a proposed rule is directly related to this act based upon a finding that there is a rational relationship between the proposed rule and specific provisions of this act.
 A proposed rule may create, amend, or repeal a rule.
-The State Board shall indicate in the notice of proposed text that the rule is directly related to the implementation of this act and that the Board is proceeding under the authority granted by this act.

-(e) The State Board of Education shall provide written notice to all boards of county commissioners and all local boards of education of proposed rules that are directly related to the implementation of this act and that would affect the expenditures or revenues of a unit of local government under G.S.
-150B-21.4(b).
-The notice shall state that a copy of the fiscal note may be obtained from the State Board.

-(f) This section shall not apply to Sections 11-15.1 of this act.
+The State Board shall indicate in the notice of proposed text that the rule is directly related to the implementation of this act and that the Board is proceeding under the authority granted by this act. - (e) The State Board of Education shall provide written notice to all boards of county commissioners and all local boards of education of proposed rules that are directly related to the implementation of this act.
+The notice shall state whether a fiscal note has been prepared and that a copy of the fiscal note may be obtained from the State Board. - (f) This section shall not apply to Sections 11-17 of this act.

-Sec.
-29. (a) The State Board of Education shall submit a progress report to the Joint Legislative Education Oversight Committee by December 15, 1996, regarding the implementation of this act including accountability system performance standards, implementation plans for grades 9 through 12, the rules and guidelines adopted under this act, reliability and validity of assessments used for the purpose of this act, and an evaluation of the pilot programs developed under Section 17.10 of Chapter 507 of the 1995 Session Laws.

-(b) Beginning October 15, 1997, and annually thereafter, the State Board of Education shall submit reports to the Joint Legislative Education Oversight Committee regarding the continued implementation of this act.
-Each report shall include information regarding the composition and activity of assistance teams, those schools that received incentive awards, those schools that were identified as lowperforming, school improvement plans found to significantly improve student performance, personnel actions taken in low-performing schools, and recommendations for additional legislation to improve student performance and increase local flexibility.

-(c) The State Board of Education shall develop a plan that encourages teachers to seek employment or remain employed in schools that have been identified as low-performing under G.S.
-115C-105.30.
-The plan shall include recommendations regarding additional compensation for (i) newly recruited teachers, and (ii) currently employed teachers whose students have shown significant improvement in academic performance.
-The State Board shall submit its plan to the Joint Legislative Education Oversight Committee by December 15, 1996.

-Sec.
-30. G.S.
-143-57.1 reads as rewritten:

-"§ 143-57.1.
-Furniture requirements contracts.

-(a) To ensure agencies access to sufficient sources of furniture supply and service, to provide agencies the necessary flexibility to obtain furniture that is compatible with interior architectural design and needs, to provide small and disadvantaged businesses additional opportunities to participate on State requirements contracts, and to restore the traditional use of multiple award contracts for purchasing furniture requirements, each State furniture requirements contract shall be awarded on a multiple award basis, subject to the following conditions:

-- (1) Competitive, sealed bids must be solicited for the contract in accordance with Article 3 of Chapter 143 of the General Statutes unless otherwise provided for by the State Purchasing Officer pursuant to that Article. - (2) Subject to the provisions of this section, bids shall be evaluated and the contract awarded in accordance with Article 3 of Chapter 143 of the General Statutes. - (3) For each category of goods under each State requirements furniture contract, awards shall be made to at least three qualified vendors unless the State Purchasing Officer determines that three qualified vendors are not available or that it is in the best interest of the State to make fewer awards.
-The State Purchasing Officer, subject to the approval of the Board of Award, shall state his reasons in writing for making fewer awards and the written documentation shall be maintained as part of the bid file and subject to public inspection. - (4) Each agency purchasing under the contract shall make the most economical purchase that meets its needs.
-An agency may purchase from any vendor certified on the contract but shall make the most economical purchase that it determines meets its needs, based upon price, compatibility, service, delivery, freight charges, and other factors that it considers relevant.

-(b) For purposes of this section, 'furniture requirements contract' means State requirements contracts for casegoods, classroom furniture, bookcases, ergonomic chairs, office swivel and side chairs, computer furniture, mobile and folding furniture, upholstered seating, commercial dining tables, and related items."

-Sec.
-31. With respect to a furniture requirements contract that is not currently under G.S.
-143-57.1, an agency may purchase from any vendor certified on the contract but shall make the most economical purchase that it determines meets its needs, based upon price, compatibility, service, delivery, and other factors that it considers relevant.
+--APPROPRIATION

+- Sec.
+31. There is appropriated from the General Fund to State Aid to Local School Administrative Units the sum of twenty-four million five hundred thirty-two thousand five hundred fifty dollars (\$24,532,550) for the 1996-97 fiscal year.
+The State Board of Education shall allocate these funds to local school administrative units for personnel who are identified as eligible for performance recognition awards under G.S.
+115C-105.29 as follows: - (1) Twenty-one million dollars (\$21,000,000) to be distributed on a per capita basis of no less than five hundred dollars (\$500.00) and no more than one thousand dollars (\$1,000) for personnel other than teacher assistants. - (2) Three million five hundred thirty-two thousand, five hundred fifty dollars (\$3,532,550) to be distributed on a per capita basis to teacher assistants in the amount of one-half the amount under subdivision (1) of this section.

----EFFECTIVE DATES
+--EFFECTIVE DATES